HiPhish/info.vim/README.rst

        nmap <buffer> gp <Plug>(InfoPrev) endif

-You can access  the menu via the  `:Menu` command.
+You   can  access   the  menu   via  the   `:InfoMenu`  command.
 It  supports tab-completion, and if  no argument is given  all menu items are  listed in the location list.
 If  you want a prompt  similar to standalone info  use a mapping like this:

 .. code-block:: vim